ducky4life/klofr/README.md

 ### features

 - compile a custom dictionary from a directory from command
-- add/remove/compile/backup dictionary from command
+- add/remove/compile/backup/get dictionary from command
 - autocorrect words from command (/autocorrect)
 - autocorrect files from command (/autocorrect_file)
 - autocorrect words from every message in a channel using autoresponder
+- add/remove/get autorespond channels from command

 ### directory structure